Jesús Vassallo is a Spanish architect and a professor of

 Based in Houston and Madrid, his work for private clients and institutions ranges from buildings to urban design, with a consistent emphasis on construction and design excellence.
-Areas of focus include affordable housing, low-carbon construction technology, and adaptive reuse.
+Areas of expertise include residential and cultural design, affordable housing, low-carbon construction technology, and adaptive reuse.
 His